go-estoria/go-estoria.github.io/content/docs/components/event-store.md

 In an event-sourced system, the event store forms the foundation of the persistence layer.
 By maintaining a an append-only record of all changes to entities, it stores the complete history of their state over time.

-## Overview
+## Event Store Implementations

+Select an event store from [Event Store Implementations](../../component_library/#event-store-implementations) in the component library, or build your own.
 Anything implementing the following interface can be used as an event store with Estoria:

 ```go
 import (